ranjay-POC/airflow-starter/README.md

 Virtual Machine or EC2 or Mac/Windows machine
 Docker installed on VM
 ```
-If trying this on AWS, then use this community AMI: *ami-0055d58addfe009d0* from AWS marketplace.
+If trying this on AWS, then use this community AMI: *ami-0055d58addfe009d0* from AWS.

 ### Installing